DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentsReproducibility.md

 We conducted experiments on three datasets: **Healthy Heart**, **Autism Spectrum Disorder (ASD)**, and **Acute Myeloid Leukemia (AML)**.
 For each dataset, we provide:

-- Preprocessing scripts and 5-fold cross-validation scripts to split the data in train, val and test.
+- Preprocessing scripts and 5-fold cross-validation scripts to split the data in train, val and test. alternative we proved the data splits through our Figshare.
+See  **[Datasets](../README.md#datasets)** section[Datasets](../README.md#datasets)** section
-- Directories and scripts to run various models (e.g., Autoencoder, scMEDAL variants, Mixed Effects Classifier).
+- Scripts to run various models from our API (e.g., Autoencoder, scMEDAL variants, Mixed Effects Classifier) and comparable models: scVI, scANVI, harmony, scanorama and SAUCIE.
-- Scripts to generate and compare results (e.g., clustering scores, Genomaps, and UMAP plots).
-- Example configuration files (`model_config.py`) for each model, along with a list of variables and hyperparameters needed to reproduce our experiments.
-You can review these details [here](scMEDAL_user_variables.pdf).
+- Analysis notebooks for analyzing models after being run (e.g., clustering scores, Genomaps, and UMAP plots).
+These analysis notebooks provide a path to generate the results from the paper after the models have been run and the latent spaces have been generated.
+We also provide our latent space outputs in the Figshare, so you could setup your pa

 **Note:** Due to variability in TensorFlow, model outputs may differ slightly across runs.
 To account for this, we report 95% confidence intervals (CI) as an estimate of variability.